ay-ay-vasilev/SDL2Game/README.md

     * Make it prettier
         - Set facing direction according to the AimComponent DONE
         - Fix the AimComponent visualisation (only show with ranged weapons) DONE
-        - Fix the AimComponent at map edges
+        - Fix the AimComponent at map edges DONE
+        - Get AimComponent data from json
         - Stop using the test_projectile for all ranged weapons
         - Add hit particles and regular particles to projectiles
     * Add a ranged weapon to the human enemy